Unemployment security

 When assessing the duration of the grant term, the funding organisation’s report on the duration of the grant term takes precedence.
 If the grant term has been specified in months, the duration will be calculated as full months from the start of the grant-funded work.
 An applicant may also prove the duration of the grant term with a Mela report on the duration of the insurance period.
 It is important to note that, primarily, unemployment security cannot be received during a grant term.

 After the grant term, the grant will not be taken into account as income when determining the amount of earnings-related allowance; the amount will be determined according to established income earned during the employment condition and preceding the unemployment.
 However, a grant term is considered an acceptable reason for absence from the labour market.
-Grant terms extend the 28-month review period of the employment condition by a maximum of seven years.
+Grant terms extend the 28-month review period of the employment condition.
 Researchers who become unemployed after a grant term and do not meet the employment condition may apply for labour market subsidy from Kela.

 If an unemployed jobseeker is awarded a grant, the work will be considered to start on the first day when the grant funds become available.
 In grants longer than four months, the grant term is primarily determined according to the start of the MyEL insurance obligation (Mela).
 Always inform the TE Office of new grants or employment immediately.